 Read the Bible: In the days of the Old Testament, God sent His prophets to tell the people how to live.
 Now, we have all the necessary teachings together in one book: the Bible.
 It's the Bible that explains what Jesus is like, why He came, and how we should respond to Him.
-Christianity is pretty simple because we only have one Holy Scripture.
-And if anything contradicts the Bible, it isn't right.
+If anything contradicts the Bible, it isn't right.
 Second Timothy 3:16–17 says, "All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work."

-Pray: Yes, God knows what you're thinking.
-And He knows what you want.
-And He knows what you need before you do.
+Pray: God knows what you're thinking and what you need before you do.
 But it's kind of foolish to have a relationship with the Creator of the Universe and not take advantage of that.
 Talk to Him.
 He wants to hear what you have to say (1 Thessalonians 5:16–18; Hebrews 4:14–16).
 Praise Him for who He is.
 Confess your sins to Him (1 John 1:9).
 Thank Him for what He's given you—all the good stuff in your life.
 And ask Him for what you need.
 Like any good father with his children, God likes to hear what we have to say (James 4:8).
-And if you don't know what to say, try starting with the Lord's Prayer in Matthew 6:9-13.
+If you don't know what to say, try starting with the Lord's Prayer in Matthew 6:9–13.

 If you have entrusted your life to Jesus, you now have the joy of walking with Him and finding out what newness of life is all about (2 Corinthians 5:17–21).
 Jesus offers us eternal salvation, but also help day-to-day if we really want to follow Him.
-To follow Him, get baptized, join with other believers, read the Bible, and pray.
+To follow Him, read the Bible, pray, join with other believers, and get baptized.
 These simple things will help you grow from a young Christian to a true Christ-follower.